pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 ---
-title: New Relic Performance Monitoring
+title: New Relic Performance Monitoring on Pantheon
-subtitle: Monitor and Improve Performance
+subtitle: Monitor and Improve Site Performance
 description: Learn how to use New Relic to monitor and improve site performance.
 categories: [performance]
 tags: [logs, measure, newrelic]